GarimaPaudel/100-Days-of-Data-Science/README.md

 ## Day 31 - Logistic Regression
  - Classification into Iris Versicolor and Iris Virginica
  - Trained the Logistic Regression model with the best hyperparameters on the training data.

+## Day 32 - Decision Tree Classifier
+  1. can be used for both Classification and Regression problems.
+  2. Splitting Decisions:  Gini Impurity and Entropy
+  3. Information Gain: Decision Trees aim to choose the feature that provides the most valuable information to differentiate between classes or make predictions.
+  4. Pure vs. Impure Split:
+      - Pure split : all the data in a node belongs to a single class.
+      - Impure splits : mixed classes that need further branching.
+  5. Pruning Strategies: post-pruning and pre-pruning.